 WATCH: IAF Vice Chief Air Marshal RKS Bhadauria takes sortie on Rafale aircraft

-New Delhi, July 12: Indian Air Force Vice Chief Air Marshal RKS Bhadauria took a sortie on Rafale aircraft at French Air Force's Mont de Marsan air base.
+New Delhi, July 12: Indian Air Force (IAF) Vice Chief Air Marshal R K S Bhadauria took a sortie on Rafale aircraft at French Air Force's Mont de Marsan air base.

 Bhadauria said that it was a very good experience and many lessons were learnt to take home.
 He said,''It was a very good experience, we'll have many lessons to take home in terms of how to best utilize Rafale once it is inducted into our Air Force, & how the combination can be with Su-30, another potent & important fleet in our Air Force.''